🏹Does Keyword Intent Really Matter?

 By analyzing user engagement metrics on the search results, Google found out what people want to see and fixed the problem.

-If you want to learn more about how Google’s algorithm process search queries you can directly visit the source here.
+If you want to learn more about how Google's algorithm process search queries you can directly visit the source here.
+I highly recommend checking out my list of best premium keyword research tools to find low competition keywords you can rank immediately.